penhauer/RobotCar-Slicing-Demo/README.md

 ## 1. Environment File Issues
 - **Error:** `.env file does not exist.`
   - **Solution:**
-    - See Setup Instructions above for how to copy and edit `.env` files.
+    - See Setup & Usage above for how to copy and edit `.env` files.

 - **Error:** `SERVER_IP`, `SERVER_CONTROL_PORT`, or `SERVER_STREAMING_PORT` not present in the environmental variables.
   - **Solution:**
-    - See Setup Instructions above for how to edit `.env` files.
+    - See Setup & Usage above for how to edit `.env` files.

 ---